waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WATER: Requires Surf (HM03) to traverse.
 Interact with water edge or use from menu.
 - CUT_TREE: Requires Cut (HM01) to clear.
 Impassable otherwise.
 Regrows whenever the map is reloaded.
 - LEDGE: One-way jump (usually South).
 Cannot be jumped from below.
 - FLOOR_UP_WALL: One-way barrier.
-Cannot be entered from below (blocks Northward movement).
+Cannot be entered from above (blocks Southward movement).
 Verified at (50, 14) on Route 42.
 - TALL_GRASS: Traversable tile.
 Triggers wild encounters.
 Verified at (46, 12) on Route 42.
 - CAVE: Warp tile leading to internal maps.
 Verified at (10, 5) on Route 42.
 - WARP_CARPET_LEFT / WARP_CARPET_RIGHT: Map transition tiles.
 Verified at (0, 8) and (60, 7) on Route 42.